 Notice of proposed rulemaking (NPRM).

-This document proposes the adoption of a new airworthiness directive (AD) that is applicable to certain McDonnell Douglas Model DC-9-10, -20, -30, -40, and -50 series airplanes; and C-9 (military) airplanes.
-This proposal would require a one-time visual inspection of circuit breakers to determine the manufacturer of the circuit breakers, and corrective action, if necessary.
-This action is necessary to prevent internal overheating and arcing of circuit breakers and airplane wiring due to long-term use and breakdown of internal components of the circuit breakers, which could result in smoke and fire in the flight compartment and main cabin.
+This document proposes the adoption of a new airworthiness directive (AD) that is applicable to certain McDonnell Douglas Model DC-9-10, -20, -30, -40, and -50 series airplanes and C-9 (military) airplanes.
+This proposal would require an inspection to detect chafing or damage at the conduit and support bracket interface in the forward electrical power center (EPC); and repair or replacement of wires with new wires, if necessary.
+For certain airplanes, this proposal also would require installation of grommets on the conduits of the forward EPC.
+This action is necessary to prevent chafing of electrical cables in the forward EPC and a possible short within a conduit, which could result in smoke and fire in the cockpit.
 This action is intended to address the identified unsafe condition.

 FOR FURTHER INFORMATION CONTACT:

 Elvin Wheeler, Aerospace Engineer, Systems and Equipment Branch, ANM-130L, FAA, Los Angeles Aircraft Certification Office, 3960 Paramount Boulevard, Lakewood, California 90712-4137; telephone (562) 627-5344; fax (562) 627-5210.End Further Info End Preamble Start Supplemental Information

 Interested persons are invited to participate in the making of the proposed rule by submitting such written data, views, or arguments as they may desire.
 Communications shall identify the Rules Docket number and be submitted in triplicate to the address specified above.
 All communications received on or before the closing date for comments, specified above, will be considered before taking action on the proposed rule.
 The proposals contained in this action may be changed in light of the comments received.

 - Organize comments issue-by-issue.
 For example, discuss a request to change the compliance time and a request to change the service bulletin reference as two separate issues.